isaac-sim/IsaacLabExtensionTemplate/README.md

 - The `orbit/ext_template` and `scripts/rsl_rl` directories act as a reference template for your convenience.
 Delete them if no longer required.

-- When ready, replace this `README.md` with the contents of `README_TEMPLATE.md` and customize where appropriate.
+- When ready, use this `README.md` as a template and customize where appropriate.

 ## Docker Usage